dushyantss/leave-management/README.md

 * Extract out the leave approver and requester heirarchy to allow multiple approvers for one user.

 ## TODOs
-* Use Rational class for LeaveEarning and LeaveConsumption calculation as the values would be in weird decimals otherwise.
 * Add custom validators for date.
 * Add business logic for Leave, LeaveEarning, LeaveConsumption and related Adjustment and OptionalHoliday.
 Also, the usage of Employees and NotificationGroups.
 * Add audited gem to all relevant models.